 We didn't stay as long as we had the others as we went on our way in hopes to find something to eat.
 Between Iceland and Ireland we had hardly had a full meal as the "grocery stores" were little markets hardly filled with snacks we could bring on the road.
 Surprisingly, we found a large grocery store as we past through one town.
 At this point, we would be leaving the next day, and didn't feel the need to buy food as we would just have to leave it behind.

 Instead, we spotted a restaurant next door called YOLO.
 We found it funny and decided to head in.
-The place was quite with groups of people casually sitting in the booths watch the large aquarium centered in the room.
+The place was quiet with groups of people casually sitting in the booths watched the large aquarium centered in the room.

-We were quiet as the entire trip was finally catching up to us.
-I noticed a boy when we first arrived head to the back door labeled office but he had not returned.
+We sat silently as the entire trip was finally catching up to us.
+I noticed a boy when we first arrived head to the back door labeled office, but he had not returned.
 I assumed he was still back there when he arrived several minutes later through the front door suspiciously looking around as he carried a bag bulging at the seams to the office.
 I remember thinking to myself how odd it was because he had done the exact same thing when we had arrived.